kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 #### The detailed goal of the scenario

-- Users can define Scenario and see how the simulated controllers work with a scenario.
+- Users can define Scenario and see how the SimulationControllers work with a scenario.
 - Users can analyze and evaluate the controller with .status.Result.Timeline.
 	- All operations that happened while running the scenario will be recorded in Timeline and users can analyze Timeline by using our functions.
 - The result from the same Scenario won't be much changed run by run.